Atashnezhad/Realtime_BitGrading_App/README.md

 9. Calculates the cumulative PDC bit grade for each drillstring ID.
 Note that in most cases, there is only one drillstring ID per wits.
 However, in some cases, there can be two drillstring IDs, and the cumulative PDC bit grade is calculated for each separately.
 The app checks the cache and retrieves the latest BG posted for a specific drillstring ID.
-The cache used in this exercise is a simple file stored locally and checked to calculate the BG.
+The cache used in this exercise is a simple file stored locally and in the cloud (S3) and checked to calculate the BG.
 Once the BG is calculated, it is added to the BG collection and posted using the API.
 In this case, it is saved in the local resource folder.

+The main file in the root directory is used to test the app using FastAPI.
+A seperate test server file is used to trigger the app.
+The FastAPI server is ran using the coomand provided in the make file.

 ## Deployment